James4Ever0/pyjom/tests/random_giphy_gifs/README.md

 giphy has many extensible apis. i guess most media platforms are all the same (complex enough), but we have to start somewhere though...

-giphy has 'clips' now. clips are gif with sound, just like short videos.
+giphy has 'clips' now. clips are gifs with sound, just like short videos.